ioccc-src/winner/faq.md

 **IMPORTANT HINT**: Be sure to **clearly explain** near the beginning of your `remarks.md` file, see the
 FAQ on "[remarks.md](#remarks_md)",
-**why you are submitting a entry based on a frequently submitted theme** and **how compares with previous IOCCC winners** of the same theme.
+**why you are submitting an entry based on a frequently submitted theme** and **how compares with previous IOCCC winners** of the same theme.